Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Introduction

-Another category of approaches, referred to as \emph{grid-based approaches}, is to approximate the environment as a union of uniform \textit{grid cells} where the robot must cover all accessible grid cells.
-Our proposed approach falls under this category.
-The shape of the grid cells is usually a square \cite{cabreiraGridBasedCoveragePath2019} but there are approaches that use regular hexagons \cite{kanOnlineExplorationCoverage2020}.
-Coverage planning for a grid approximation can be solved by generating a spanning-tree of the grid cells \cite{gabrielySpanningtreeBasedCoverage2001, gabrielySpiralSTCOnlineCoverage2002}.
-This approach attempts to minimize the length of the coverage plan within the grid approximation.
-Recently, learning-based coverage planning methods that use grid representations of the environment have also been introduced \cite{theileUAVCoveragePath2020a, kyawCoveragePathPlanning2020, apuroopReinforcementLearningBasedComplete2021a, krishnalakshmananCompleteCoveragePath2020}.
-These approaches however do not aim to minimize the number of turns, while our proposed method does.
+Another category of approaches, referred to as \emph{grid-based approaches}, involve decomposing the environment into a set of uniform \emph{grid cells}, where the robot must cover all accessible grid cells.{\blue Grid decomposition approximates the environment's boundary and obstacles and captures the areas coverable by the tool.} Our proposed approach falls under this category.
+The shape of the grid cells is usually a square \cite{cabreiraGridBasedCoveragePath2019} but there are approaches that use hexagons \cite{kanOnlineExplorationCoverage2020}.
+Coverage planning for a grid environment can be solved by generating a spanning-tree of the grid cells \cite{gabrielySpanningtreeBasedCoverage2001} to find minimum length paths.{\blue A tour of the grid cells can also be obtained by solving the Travelling Salesman Problem (TSP) to generate a coverage plan \cite{bormannIndoorCoveragePath2018}.} Recently, learning-based coverage planning methods have also been introduced to solve this problem \cite{theileUAVCoveragePath2020a, kyawCoveragePathPlanning2020, apuroopReinforcementLearningBasedComplete2021a, krishnalakshmananCompleteCoveragePath2020}.
+These approaches however do not minimize the number of turns while our proposed method does.

-Minimizing turns to cover a grid approximation is proven to be an NP-Hard problem \cite{arkinOptimalCoveringTours2005}.
-The problem can be simplified by restricting the robot’s motion during coverage to only horizontal and vertical motions.
-This restriction follows the predominantly rectilinear nature of real-world indoor environments.
-Vandermeulen et. al. proposed an approach that solves this simplified problem using a heuristic to further partition the grid approximation into the minimum number of horizontal and vertical rectangles \cite{vandermeulenTurnminimizingMultirobotCoverage2019}.
-These rectangles are as wide as the coverage tool and are referred to as \textit{ranks}.
-The idea behind this approach is to reduce the total number of angular transitions while covering the environment along the ranks.
-The heuristic-based method runs iteratively and performs well with a large number of iterations.
-However, heuristic-based methods are not guaranteed to reach the optimal solution for the problem, whereas our method solves this problem optimally.